saleyn/egit/README.md

 The project is currently in the alpha stage and more functionality is being added.

+## Currently supported functionality

+- Clone a repository
+- Open a repository at given local path
+- Fetch from remote
+- Pull from remote
+- Add files to repository
+- Checkout
+- Cat-file
+- Commit
+- Rev-parse

 ## Installation

 - Make sure you have `libgit2` installed.